HOME / LEARN & ENGAGE / MU TRAINING INSTITUTE / MTI FALL 2025

 -

-Saymoukda will give an overview of several major state and regional granters, and she will facilitate a Q&A panel made up of grant officers.
+Saymoukda will give an overview of several major state and regional granters, and she will facilitate a Q&A panel made up of local grant officers.
+This will be an opportunity for artists to build relationships with funders.
 Participants will come out of this session with a better understanding of which types of grants may fit best for their project and their career journey.

 -